By: Niels Heemskerk, Everlong Group Medical Captive Services

 When it comes to self-insurance, the question isn’t should employers self-fund their health plan—it’s why haven’t they already?
 Self-funding is one of the most effective ways employers can gain control over their healthcare spend and provide better benefits to their employees.

 But not everyone is comfortable with the risks associated with self-funding.
-That’s where captives come in.
-Captives can accommodate self-funded options for employers with as few as 50 employees on the plan.
+That’s where captive insurance (sometimes known as captives) comes in.
+Captive insurance plans can accommodate self-funded options for employers with as few as 50 employees on the plan.
 If an employer has more than 150 employees on the plan and several years of good loss-ratios, it’s hard to think of a reason not to self-fund.
 If their medical loss ratio minus high claimants is consistently greater than 90% (assuming they can get that data from their health insurance carrier), that’s one of the few times it makes sense to stay fully-insured.

 The percent of large employers who self-fund their plans rose dramatically between 1999 and 2018.
 But this number stayed relatively flat when it comes to mid-sized employers.
 It’s not that self-funding makes less financial sense for mid-sized employers, it’s that they have not been told, and therefore don’t yet understand, the long-term risk and reward of self-funding.

-With self-funding, an employer pays an administrative fee to have an insurer or TPA administer their health plan (deal with providers, claims, etc.) and a premium for stop-loss insurance to protect them against large claims costs.
+With self-funding, an employer pays an administrative fee to have an insurer or TPA (third party administrator) administer their health plan (deal with providers, claims, etc.) and a premium for stop-loss insurance to protect them against large claims costs.

 The big difference is employers pay their own claims—meaning they get to see every claim and know exactly where every dollar is going when it comes to their healthcare spend.
 And they no longer pay the hefty margin above claims costs that carriers bake into their fully-insured premium.
 Over a multi-year period, the savings are significant.